enzo-project/enzo-e/index.rst

 piecewise parabolic method solver that was migrated to Enzo-P from the Enzo code base, and `PPML <http://arxiv.org/abs/0905.2960>`_, an ideal compressible MHD solver originally implemented in serial Fortran.
-Additional physics and infrastructure capabilities are currently being developed, including self-gravity and support for particle methods.
+More recently, physics and infrastructure capabilities have been developed for particle methods, including an implementation of Enzo's CIC particle-mesh gravity solver.
+Currently we are collaborating with `Prof. Daniel Reynolds <http://faculty.smu.edu/reynolds/>`_ on developing and implementing a highly scalable multigrid-based linear solver.

 .. toctree::
    :maxdepth: 1